dwp/accessibility-manual/app/views/tools-and-resources/communications/microsoft-word/README.md

 # Microsoft Word

-## Headings and other visual information
+## Structure

-When a sighted person looks at a document, they subconsciously take in a lot of visual information, such as:
+When a sighted person looks at a document, they subconsciously take in a lot of visual and structural information, such as:

 - Headings and subheadings
 - Lists (bulleted and numbered)